 How do I initiate a Project Safety Analysis (PSA)?

 This Guide to Project Safety Analysis is provided as a convenient tool to initiate the PSA process.
-Instruction handout.
+Please click here to download and fill out the PSA form.

-For each project with significant hazard potential conducted by Engineering employees in Engineering facilities, the Faculty or Principle Investigator(s) must initiate a Project Safety Analysis (PSA) on each new project, before the project begins.
-The Engineering Program began requiring PSA in Feb-1996.
+For each project with significant hazard potential conducted by Engineering employees in Engineering facilities, the Faculty or Principal Investigator(s) must initiate a Project Safety Analysis (PSA) on each new project before the project begins.
+The Engineering Program began requiring PSA in February 1996.
 In Spring 2001, TAMU began requiring safety analysis and planning for activities and projects of recognized student organizations, academic class projects, and other activities of concern.

 What is Project Safety Analysis?

-PSA is a procedure to increase the knowledge of hazards in a project, operation, or activity by identifying the potential for loss and risk, early in the project planning process.
+PSA is a procedure to increase knowledge of hazards in a project, operation, or activity by identifying potential losses and risks early in the project planning process.

-Incorporating PSA into the planning stage of a project will aid in identifying and preventing EH&S situations, during and following the project.
-For example: identifying the equipment, chemicals, materials and procedures to be used, allows us to foresee potential hazards, select appropriate protective equipment and controls, identify personnel training needs, and plan for ultimate disposal of left-over equipment, materials and wastes.
+Incorporating PSA into the project planning stage will help identify and prevent EH&S issues during and after the project.
+For example, identifying the equipment, chemicals, materials, and procedures to be used allows us to foresee potential hazards, select appropriate protective equipment and controls, identify personnel training needs, and plan for the ultimate disposal of leftover equipment, materials, and wastes.

 Purpose of PSA: